Our Learning Gallery

 We have been finding out about their features such as: heading, picture, caption, label and facts!

-In this lesson, we looked at how information texts are organised.
+We looked at how information texts are organised.
 We had a jumbled up text which we had to put back in the right order.
-We noticed that there was no caption or label so we added our own!

 In maths, we have been learning about time.